UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 ---
 ##### **Selective inference (overview)**

-- This problem of HARK'ing (hypothesizing after results are known), is part of the reason why we have the reproducability crisis
+- This problem of HARK'ing (hypothesizing after results are known), is part of the reason why we have the reproducability crisis in academic research

 <img src="images/medline.jpg" style="display: block; margin-left: auto; margin-right: auto; width: 600px">